-- 4.1 Authentication of Volatiles Reference Materials - 4.1.1 General - 4.1.1.1 Refer to AM# 1.0 for GC-HS analysis requirements. - 4.1.1.2 Aqueous reference material used to establish the calibration curve must be traceable to NIST standards. - 4.1.1.3 All available Certificates of Analysis for reference material will be stored centrally (either via hard copy of electronically). - 4.1.1.5 Reference materials without certificates of analysis will be authenticated structurally. - 4.1.1.4 New lots of reference material must be authenticated prior to an analyst reporting a conclusion in casework in which that reference material was used. - 4.1.2 Authentication Analysis - 4.1.2.1 Refer to the section 1.0 for analysis of the reference materials. - 4.1.2.2 The sample should be run in duplicate in the same manner as a case sample, using the -A and -B designators for use in the data analysis macro spreadsheet. - 4.1.3 Qualitative Authentication - 4.1.3.1 Evaluate the mean retention time for the analyte using the analysis run data. - 4.1.3.2 Compare volatile retention times reported for new reference material lot with retention time obtained from previous data. - 4.1.3.3 The new lot can be accepted if the mean retention time for the new lot is \pm 0.10 minutes. - 4.1.3.4 For analytes of interest that have no previous data for comparison, those substances will be analyzed using structural analysis (GC/MSD, LC/MS, etc).
+- 4.1.2.1 Reference materials must be purchased from an 17025 accredited supplier with analysis certification to within +/- 5% of the stated target value. - 4.1.2.2 Reference Standards documentation and analysis criteria must be verified by any analyst prior to use.
+The manufacturer's "as prepared" target value will be used as the target value for the lot. - 4.1.2.3 Reference material supplier's current accreditation documentation should be on file with the Quality Manager. - 4.1.3 Qualitative Authentication - 4.1.3.1 Evaluate the mean retention time for the analyte using the analysis run data. - 4.1.3.2 Compare volatile retention times reported for new reference material lot with retention time obtained from previous data. - 4.1.3.3 The new lot can be accepted if the mean retention time for the new lot is $\pm\,0.10$ minutes. - 4.1.3.4 For analytes of interest that have no previous data for comparison, those substances will be analyzed using structural analysis (GC/MSD, LC/MS, etc).
 Structural analysis needs to be performed by authorized personnel. - 4.1.3.5 A standard will be considered structurally authenticated when the match (Q) is greater than 85 %, as compared to a library search and the analyst confirms that the spectra matches with no significant differences.
 If the spectra does not have a library match of 85% or greater the spectra may be authenticated by comparing it to a peer reviewed scientific journal, reference standard compendium or a library match that is less than a 85%.
-For these three options, two analysts trained to use the authentication instrumentation must initial the documentation signifying that it is an appropriate match. - 4.1.4 Quantitative Authentication - 4.1.4.1 Compare the quantitative data from the analysis of a new lot with the Certificate of Analysis values. - 4.1.4.2 The new lot number of volatile reference material can be accepted if the mean concentration obtained falls within the current level of laboratory uncertainty of measurement of the target value (assayed) listed on the Certificate of Analysis.
+For these three options, two analysts trained to use the authentication instrumentation must initial the documentation signifying that it is an appropriate match. - 4.2 Authentication of Matrix Controls